mrl5/python-design-patterns/README.md

 2.	[x] [Proxy] - helps with creating an object which is resource intensive
 3.	[x] [Adapter] - converts the interface of the class into another one
     - e.g. unifies method names
-4.	[x] [Composite] - compose objects into tree structures to represent part-whole hierarchies
+4.	[x] [Composite] - composes objects into tree structures to represent part-whole hierarchies
     - e.g. menu(submenu1, submenu2) - submenu1(sub11_submenu1, sub12_submenu1) - ...
 5.	[x] [Bridge] - decouples an abstraction from its implementation so that the two can vary independently
     - publish interface in an inheritance hierarchy, and bury implementation in its own inheritance hierarchy